gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 for common themes and patterns:

 * Are some topics recurring?
 Then the team might need to look for deeper issues or causes.
 * How long does it take to actually "do" an action item?
+What could be the reason why some action items get done faster than others?
 * How many topics did not fit into the discussion?
-Did they re-emerge? does the team regularly drop topics?
+Did they re-emerge?
+	Does the team regularly drop topics?

 Some software solutions, e.g. [TeamRetro](https://www.teamretro.com/) put
 the reflection phase at the end of the retrospective.
 I personally prefer